hunarq/macinfo/README.md

 ### Installing

-Clone the project, then running following command:
+Clone the project, then build the docker image using following command:

 ```
 docker run --rm -it macinfo